Home | Blog Index | Blog Archives | Christianity & Faith Essays

 2019 storm season blog kickoff

 It's that time of year again!
 Can you believe it?
 We've made it through another winter: the green trees and fields, warm air, storms and open roads of spring await.
 Every year, I'm increasingly thankful to see this date arrive and have an upcoming season of adventure to look forward to (this one is my 19th in the Great Plains and 27th overall).
-This year's storm season blog will be a continuation of past tradition: chronicling storm observation days along with periodic looks at the upcoming weather patterns.
+This year's storm season blog will be a continuation of past tradition: chronicling storm photography days along with periodic looks at the upcoming weather patterns.
 I hope you'll find both educational and interesting as you tag along via this blog.